flower-snek/KeymastersKeepGames/README.md

 #### STATUS: complete, but only briefly playtested

-a tag-team vs puzzle game, each character representing a different vs fighting game. these objectives assume you have completed the story; if you haven't, uh, don't pick this? but also you can disable difficult objectives and you'll probably be fine
+a tag-team vs puzzle game, each character representing a different vs puzzle game. these objectives assume you have completed the story; if you haven't, uh, don't pick this? but also you can disable difficult objectives and you'll probably be fine

 options: none!